g4m3r0/GSL-Software-Docs/README.md

 # Proxy Buddy Documentation
-Software Documentation for [Proxy Buddy](https://gsoftwarelab.com/proxy-buddy-scraper-tester/) Version 3.1.0 - 19-12-2022
+Software Documentation for [Proxy Buddy](https://gsoftwarelab.com/proxy-buddy-scraper-tester/) Version 3.1.0 - 2022/01/19
+Last Update: 2022/01/21

 ## Getting Started
 Proxy Buddy is an award-winning proxy scanner and proxy tester.
 It allows you to automatically and easily scrape, test, filter, and export thousands of public proxy servers according to your requirements.
 The new one-click autopilot feature allows you to harvest and test thousands of proxy servers with just a single click.